Cosmian/cloudproof_java/README.md

 *Not publicly available yet.
 Call Cosmian for early access*

-Cosmian Confidential Micro Services allows building micro services in Python (soon Java) that can be deployed on the Cosmian Confidential SaaS Platform.
+Cosmian Confidential Micro Services allows building micro services in Python (soon Java) that can be deployed on the Cosmian Confidential Cloud.

-The code, the data and the results are encrypted at all times, so the Cosmian platform does not learn anything about the data or the algorithm.
+The code, the data and the results are encrypted at all times, so the Cosmian Cloud does not learn anything about the data or the algorithm.

 Immediate benefits: